 - immune activator and

 Red ginseng is prepared by steaming and then drying.
+I wrote a a comprehensive guide on drying herbs, I hope you find that handy.
 When it is dried without steaming, white ginseng is produced.
 Both white and fresh ginseng have different chemical compositions compared with Red ginseng.
 It is the way the plant is harvested and prepared that gives it the added boost from active compounds.
 These amino sugars, called arginine-fructose-glucose, are acidic polysaccharides.
 The heating process transforms the fresh ginseng into the red.
 And it’s the polysaccharides that give ginseng its powers of longevity and restoration.
 See Article 4, down below in “Further Reading”.

 Sadly, through demand, the processes used today do not always meet the strict regulations that were implemented in the past, when the government controlled all the production of ginseng.
 In CTM it is important to harvest at certain times and use different ratios of the root (main and lateral) during the preparation.
 It is the whole process, not just the plant, that gives ginseng its ability to rebalance chi and lend support to the body systems where needed.